theraccoonbear/12-months-12-languages/resources/resources.md

  * *[Project Euler](http://projecteuler.net/)* - A large set of math related coding challenges.

+ * *[OBS<sub>c</sub>](http://blog.computationalcomplexity.org/2009/11/17x17-challenge-worth-28900-this-is-not.html)* - A set of challenges relating to coloring grids of grids such that you obstruct the creation of rectangles with the same colors at each corner.
+Smaller grids can be brute forced, larger grids require something more sophisticated.

 ## Python Resources

 * *[Code Academy](http://www.codecademy.com/tracks/python)* - **Beginner:** The Code Academy Python track.
 Other languages are offered as well.